SharpCoder/fuzzyjs/README.md

 - delegate invocation
 - evaluate simple expressions (pretty much only == is currently supported)
 - string concatenation.
+- javascript functions (not prototypes, yet).
+- the return keyword!

 More to come!